Science, Risks, Impacts and Governance Associated with Sustainable Development in Different Regions of the World

 • Policy Translation: Leveraging research achievements to inform and enhance policy-making and governance for impactful outcomes.

-Conference Chairs
+Conference Chair

-• Prof. Wahid Mellouki: Mohammed VI Polytechnic University
+• Prof. Wahid Mellouki: Mohammed VI Polytechnic University.

-• Dr. Rajesh Kumar: NSF-National Center for Atmospheric Research, co-chair of MAP-AQ
+• Dr. Rajesh Kumar: NSF-National Center for Atmospheric Research, Co-chair of MAP-AQ.

-• Prof. Renhe Zhang: Academician of Chinese Academy of Sciences (CAS), Dean of Institute of Atmospheric Sciences, Fudan University
+• Prof. Renhe Zhang: Academician of Chinese Academy of Sciences (CAS), Dean of Institute of Atmospheric Sciences, Fudan University.

 Scientific Committee